 Now you’ll want to find an image that conveys what the text says.
 Perhaps you’ll choose one with a person wearing hiking boots out on a beautiful mountain.
-Design the pin using Pinterest’s pin design tool, using Canva or another graphic design tool.
+Design the pin using Pinterest’s pin design tool, using your go-to graphic design tool.

 Next, draft a 1-2 sentence description for the pin, again incorporating the keywords you identified during your research.
 Expand on the text overlay and write a few sentences telling more about what content they’ll be taken to, should they choose to click on your pin in the search results.